Tom Bossert, Former Donald Trump Advisor, ‘Deeply Disturbed’ Over Rudy Giuliani Touting Of Conspiracies

-A former advisor to President Donald Trump is speaking out against the president’s administration and its allies following a tumultuous time in the Trump administration following a whistleblower who claimed the president asked Ukrainian President Volodymyr Zelensky for political favors.
+A former advisor to President Donald Trump is speaking out against the president’s administration and its allies, during a tumultuous time in the Trump administration following a whistleblower who claimed the president asked Ukrainian President Volodymyr Zelensky for political favors.

 Former Homeland Security Advisor Tom Bossert made the statements during an appearance on ABC News‘ Sunday show, This Week with George Stephanopoulos.

 The former Trump administration official particularly took issue with Rudy Giuliani, the president’s personal lawyer, who on multiple occasions last week made headlines following his fierce defense of Trump.
-Per a report Sunday from Business Insider, Bossert, who spent a year in the Trump administration, has past been a firm defender of the president, so his comments Sunday come as somewhat of a surprise.
+Per a report Sunday from Business Insider, Bossert, who spent a year in the Trump administration, has previously been a firm defender of the president, so his comments Sunday come as somewhat of a surprise.

-Specifically, Bossert took issue with Guiliani’s repeated bringing up of debunked conspiracy theories that involve the hacking of the Democratic National Committee computer servers during the 2016 election.
+Specifically, Bossert took issue with Guiliani repeatedly bringing up debunked conspiracy theories that involve the hacking of the Democratic National Committee computer servers during the 2016 election.

 “It’s not only a conspiracy theory, it is completely debunked,” Bossert said on the ABC News Sunday show.
-“I don’t want to be glib about this matter but last year, retired former Sen. Judd Gregg wrote in The Hill and the third way was to hire Rudy Giuliani.”
+“I don’t want to be glib about this matter but last year, retired former Sen. Judd Gregg wrote in The Hill magazine Five Ways or Three Ways to Impeach Oneself and the third way was to hire Rudy Giuliani.”

 Bossert said that he believed the president has long been fixated on claims that he collaborated with the Russian government in 2016 in order to help secure his victory.
 The president has long refuted such claims, but just a day prior to his call with the Ukrainian president in July, former Special Counsel Robert Mueller testified before Congress about his findings into Russian interference in the election that saw Trump ascend to the White House.